 - Take advantage of their drag-and-drop site builder or build an online store from scratch

-- Host your site or store at a domain name that is yours, free, for life
+- Host your site or store at a domain name that is free, complements of the host

 - Easily add a shopping cart for your customers to check out at

 All of the above can be had for a few dollars per month, whereas the fully hosted Squarespace and WordPress platforms require you to pay more and more to upgrade to plans with “premium” features (e.g., a personalized domain or selling more than 25 products).

 Squarespace is Better for Basic Sites & WordPress Wins Beyond That

 Squarespace is an exceptional resource for those who want to build a basic one- to three-page site; beyond that, WordPress will probably be a better fit for your website building and hosting needs.
 There’s more of a learning curve, but the saved cost and added functionality will help you meet your website goals more effectively.

 Continue comparing with similar articles on popular site-building options:

 - Squarespace vs. WordPress vs. Weebly vs. Wix